Marijoke/MSP4-Dapo/testingdapo.md

 - As a potential user I want to be able to view and filter all your products
     - All products can be filtered for ease
 - As a potential user I want to I want sort products into catrgories
-    - The website allows you
+    - The website allows you to
 - As a user I want to find what I have been searching for in the search bar.
     - The website features a search bar where al bar one/be at one.
 - As a potential user I want to be able to reset my password if I forget